brunoalksouza/get-Subscribers-From-Yt/README.md

 ## Prerequisites
 <p>
-Make sure you have Node and Git installed on your system.
+Make sure you have Node, Npm and Git installed on your system.
 </p>

 ## How to use